RUBi-ZA/MODE-TASK/docs/source/intro.rst

 Cite this project
 -----------------

-A puplication is currently being prepared
+A publication is currently being prepared

 License
 ---------------